Zaptopod4001/SimpleCrafting/README.md

 # Classes

 ##  CraftingForge.cs
 Main crafting class, can be used to craft items.
-Note: there is demo region that contains sample how to use this system.

 ## IngredientInventory.cs
 An inventory class that contains a list of each collected ingredient king and its count.
 Add and remove ingredients.